cotycrosby/owens-corning-test/README.md

 I'm not sure if something like this warrants having different files for the components or if you can just render everything in App.js.

+I just opened this up in a different computer and it still works.
+The page boots slowly
+* Git clone this repo
+* `npm install`
+* `npm start`